 - No Ticket Fee (NTF) program.
 We purchase mutual funds and exchange-traded funds in an NTF program.
 This means we do not pay clearing fees for those transactions.
 Your broker or advisor has a financial incentive to use this program rather than recommend other securities that are available to you. - Mutual Fund Share Class Selection.
 Many mutual funds offer multiple share classes, including those expressly designed for, or made available to you in fee-based advisory programs.
 When we use the NTF program above, this is not always the lowest share class available and you should not assume it is.
 Since mutual fund fees and expenses are paid from fund assets, higher fees and expenses result in lower returns. - Mutual Fund 12b-1 Fees.
 If you open a brokerage account, we receive 12b-1 fees from mutual funds in which you are invested.
 This means we have a financial incentive to recommend certain investments to you.
 (If you open an investment advisory account, any 12b-1 fees are rebated monthly back to you.) - Our investment personnel can invest in the same securities as clients.
 This creates a risk that employees may receive better pricing for personal benefit. - Conflicts of Interest Related to RBC.
-We use RBC Capital Markets, LLC (RBC) as our clearing company to execute all equity and fixed income trades for our clients' accounts; commission, advisory or transactionby-transaction business.
+We use RBC Capital Markets, LLC (RBC) as our clearing company to execute all equity and fixed income trades for our clients' accounts; commission, advisory or transaction-by-transaction business.
 We are a separate and unrelated business from RBC.

-- Revenue Sharing Payments.
-Under the terms of our clearing agreement with RBC, our firm receives monthly revenue sharing for the RBC Bank Deposit Program (BDP); margin interest; and the RBC Money Market Fund rebate.
-These revenue sharing payments to our firm are additional income and will not offset or reduce, your transaction fees, commissions, or investment advisory quarterly fees. - Other Fees/Service Charges per Trade Transactions.
+- Conflicts of Interest Related to Soft Dollars.
+We accept sponsorship of our annual Client Event, Lunch and Learn events and other events by the mutual fund companies that we recommend to you.
+These payments offset costs to us and, while not direct compensation to us or your broker or advisor, represent a conflict of interest as the payments offset costs we would incur if we held these events and paid for them ourselves. - Other Fees/Service Charges per Trade Transactions.
 All your trades, except mutual fund transactions, will have an "Other Fees/Service Charge" annotated on the trade confirmation.
-This charge is \$7.50 and is subject to change without notice.
-This fee is divided as follows: \$3.00 is retained by RBC for processing expenses. \$4.50 is credited to our firm.
-This is additional compensation paid to our firm. - Registered Insurance Agent.
+This charge is \$3.00 and is subject to change without notice.
+This fee is retained by RBC for processing expenses. - Registered Insurance Agent.
 We receive additional compensation for providing insurance services to you.
 We have an incentive to recommend and provide these other services to you. - Conflicts of Interest due to Majority Stock Ownership of Firm by Bank.
 Our firm is majority-owned by Eastern Colorado Bank.
 We do not receive additional compensation if you are referred to us from the bank for our services.
 We do not pay the bank for referrals.